epfl-ada/ada-2024-project-badaboum/README.md

 ├── all_other_movies.csv <- All movies that are not Oscar winners nor nominees ├── oscar_movies.csv     <- Oscar winners, scrapped from the Oscars website ├── oscar_winners_1929_2016.csv     <- Oscar winners
-├── other_movies.csv     <- n best rated movies that were not nominated to the oscars
 ```